TO: Incoming Class

 2. COM REGISTRATION RULES

-- Failure to comply with the registration requirement precludes receiving credit for courses, participating in further educational activities, sitting for COM examinations or external board examinations, registering in future terms, receiving financial aid funding.
+- Failure to comply with the registration requirements precludes receiving credit for courses, participating in further educational activities, sitting for COM examinations or external board examinations, registering in future terms, receiving financial aid funding.
 Failure to comply may result in dismissal.

 - Registration is a University entity; and the COM Records and Registration office strictly enforces UIC registration policies, regulations and rules codified by the Board of Trustees and UIC administration.
 COM registration rules have been developed to reinforce registration requirements and to clarify differences for COM students.